soyashinkai/PHi-C/README.md

 The other two arguments of the command represent the followings:

 -   RES: the bin size or resolution of the input Hi-C data,
--   OFFSET: the offset value for ND contact probability _P(s)_ if needed.
+-   OFFSET: the offset value for ND contact probability $P(s)$ if needed.

 ### 3. Optimization